 The park is filled with impressive man made features that give visitors a unique experience as they explore them.
-Mount Moere, built for the park, stands 62 meters tall and has great views of the park and the surrounding area.
+Mount Moere, built for the park, is 62 meters tall and offers great views of the park and the surrounding area.
 At 30 meters, Play Mountain is smaller but has an interesting path that leads gently up to the mountain's peak.
 A pyramid building made of glass called Hidamari has an information center, an atrium, basic facilities and gallery space dedicated to Noguchi.

 In the park's easternmost forest area there are creative playground areas designed for kids.
 A Sea Fountain in the middle of the park shoots water 25 meters into the air during daily shows from late April to mid October (3-4 shows per day, shows last either 15 or 40 minutes).
 And an artificial bathing area called Moere Beach is open to the public from mid June to early September (10:00 to 16:00, closed on Thursdays).
 Rental bicycles are available from late April to early November from 200 yen for 2 hours.